mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

         extra_css: [extra.css]

-After addding these files and making the changes to `mkdocs.yml`, the changes hsould be visible when you run `mkdocs serve` - if you already had this running, you should see changes to the YAML file be automatically picked up and the documentation should be updated.
+After addding these files and making the changes to `mkdocs.yml`, the changes should be visible when you run `mkdocs serve` - if you already had this running, you should see changes to the YAML file be automatically picked up and the documentation should be updated.